-The Budget and Policy Center measures how our state is doing across budget value areas that include: economic security; education and job readiness; healthy people and communities; and effective and accountable government.
-And we assess how state revenue is impacting these value areas.
+The Budget and Policy Center measures how our state is doing across budget areas that include: economic security, education, and early learning.
+And we assess how state revenue is impacting communities and funding our policy priorities.

 Blog Post Carbon Program Revenues Should Invest in Working Families Tax Rebate